Blocking an NYC driveway is a risky business

 You gotta check out the comments to this blog post.
 They are worth the price of admission.

-Here is the definition of driveway and the driveway rule to refresh your recollection:
+Here is the definition of the driveway and the driveway rule to refresh your recollection:

 4-01(b) Driveway.
-Every entrance or exit authorized pursuant to applicable law and used by vehicular traffic to or from lands or buildings abutting a roadway.
+Every entrance or exit is authorized according to applicable law and used by vehicular traffic to or from lands or buildings abutting a roadway.

 Got a minute for a simple, one-question NYC driveway quiz?